opendocsg/slw-judgments-backfill/2003_SGHC_303/report.md

 **_Dr Lim’s expert evidence_**

 30     One question that arose in this case was whether Dr Lim’s expert evidence was supported by basic facts.
-The judge below held that the court would accept unchallenged expert evidence if it was based on solid grounds and supported by basic facts: _Saeng-Un Udom v PP_ [2001] 3 SLR 1.
+The judge below held that the court would accept unchallenged expert evidence if it was based on solid grounds and supported by basic facts: _Saeng-Un Udom v PP_ <span class="citation">[2001] 3 SLR 1</span>.
 However, he found that Dr Lim’s expert evidence could not establish a reasonable excuse as it was based on flawed facts provided by Derek himself.
 He put little weight on Dr Lim’s report, and found that Derek was not suffering from Acute Stress Disorder to the extent that it impaired his ability to perform the BEA test.

 31     On appeal, Derek argued that the judge dismissed Dr Lim’s report too casually.
 He claimed that the facts could not have been flawed as they were the same facts which he testified to during the trial below.
 There was absolutely no merit to this argument.
 The fact that Derek furnished the same version of events during the trial did not make his evidence unimpeachable.